diegojancic/python-serverless-book/docs/02-web-development-essentials.md

 ...
 ```

 There are several things worth explaining.
-First, we have a form that is going to do a POST on submit and it's going to do it to the 'create' page; we have used the `{% url "..." %}` tag to point at that URL.
+First, we have a form that is going to do a POST on submit and it's going to do it to the 'create' page; we have used the `{%raw%}{% url "..." %}{%endraw%}` tag to point at that URL.
 The advantage of using the URL tag is that if we later decide to change the location of that view, we don't need to update all the templates and views in the system.
 The framework takes care of re-routing all the links to the new URLs.

 We have 3 elements inside that form: a label, an input, and a button.
 The name of the input is what the browsers send to the server when a form is submitted.
 That 'name=text' matches with the field we are expecting in our view, as defined above in the views.py file.

-We also have added a tag `{% csrf_token %}`.
+We also have added a tag `{%raw%}{% csrf_token %}{%endraw%}`.
 That's a hidden field generated and validated by Django that prevents CSRF attacks on our site.
 CSRF stands for Cross-Site Request Forgery and is a type of attack where another user attempts to send information to the site on behalf of a legitimate user.
 The token generated is some kind of pre-authorization we make to allow the user to send content to our site.
 Since our site is anonymous so far, it really doesn't add much value, but it's recommended to add it just in case we want to add users in the future.

 Adding the update and delete view to complete our application is pretty much the same we did until now.